New England ski areas offer a diverse range of skiing, snowboarding, tubing, and other snow sports.

 Time and distance from Boston: 3 hours, 159 miles

-What you can do: Skiing, snowboarding, tubing, dog sledding, sleigh rides, ziplining, ice skating, snowshoeing, snowmobiling, alpine eco tours, alpine racing
+What you can do: Skiing, snowboarding, cross country, tubing, dog sledding, sleigh rides, ziplining, ice skating, snowshoeing, snowmobiling, alpine eco tours, alpine racing

 More: Skiing and snowboarding lessons and schools for kids and adults, welcoming firepit next to the base lodge, full service spa, night skiing

-What's special: With the historic hotel at its center, the enormous 4-season Omni Mount Washington Resort offers a huge variety of activities, amenities, and attractions, including one of the longest canopy tours in the U.S. Also offers breath-taking scenery and views.
+What's special: With the historic hotel at its center, the enormous 4-season Bretton Woods/Omni Mount Washington Resort offers a huge variety of activities, amenities, and attractions, including one of the longest canopy tours in the U.S. You'll also love the breath-taking scenery and views.

 A bit of history: If "Bretton Woods" sounds familiar for some reason other than just skiing, it's because this was the site of the United Nations International Monetary Conference in 1944 where delegates from 44 Allied nations met and established the World Bank, the International Monetary Fund (IMF), and the U.S. dollar as the standard for international monetary exchange.
 The conference actually took place at the enormous Mount Washington Hotel, even then a famous resort.